PotHix/pothix.github.com/content/posts/readtolkien.md

 narrative, but you can feel this is a collection of texts.

 Now that you get what The Silmarillion is, you can read it in many ways.
-The way I recommend is to start with books that came out of the it.
+The way I recommend is to start with books that came out of it.
 One of them is The Children of Húrin.
-It feels much complete as a story by itself, and you can skip the story about Turin Turambar when you finish this and start reading The Silmarillion.
+It feels complete as a story by itself, and you can skip the story about Turin Turambar when you finish this and start reading The Silmarillion.